Supreme Court Says Trump Not 'Immune' From Records Release, But Hedges On House Case

 "It's basically a black box," Enrich observed.
 "And Deutsche Bank is one of the few institutions in the world that has the keys to unlock it."

-He said that among the documents are not only Trump's tax returns but also "balance sheet information, income statements ... who his business partners are ... which he has spent years trying to keep hidden from public view."
+He said the documents include "balance sheet information, income statements ... who his business partners are ... which he has spent years trying to keep hidden from public view."

 Trump has taken out multibillion-dollar loans from Deutsche Bank, but the relationship extends beyond that, according to Enrich.
 The bank also managed his assets and "provided matchmaking services that connected Trump with wealthy individuals, including some very wealthy, well-connected Russians who were looking to invest in American real estate," Enrich says.